This daily posting tracks my covered call plays for November and other base positions.Covered Calls

 DFS has been tracing a large symmetrical triangle -- a continuation pattern -- since its high on July 7.

-NLY has broken above its 20-day high.
-Earnings will be announced after the close on today.
+NLY has broken above a sideways trend that began Oct.
+7. Earnings will be announced after the close on Thursday.

 RIMM is trading within a sideways trend that began Oct.
 6.

 SLV has broken above its 20-day high.

 XLF is trading within an uptrend that began Oct.
 4.

 XOP has declined below an uptrend that began Oct.
 4.

 Note: “x” in the strike column means no call has been sold against the shares.